 Projecting the Costs of Your Long-Term Care Needs

-The LTC NEWS Cost of Care Calculator says the national cost of care for a skilled nursing home is approaching $100,000 a year.
+The LTC NEWS Cost of Care Calculator says the national cost of care for a skilled nursing home is over $100,000 a year.
 That can vary from location to location.
 The cost of care has been going up from 1 to 4% a year, depending on type and location.
 Ideally, you should plan for 3%.

 Assisted Living Facilities do cost less than a nursing home.
 In-home care is generally less unless you need extensive care at home.
 Adult day care can be an affordable way to help delay the need for a facility.

 If you think you will self-insure this risk, you must first project the amount of money needed to meet your long-term care needs in the decades ahead.
 Of course, your need for extended care can happen at any age.
 We don't know WHEN or HOW LONG.

 If you are 50 years old, what will the cost of care be when you are age 85?
 Based on the national average, a skilled nursing home's cost will be over $200,000 a year!
 How will that impact your budget?

 The national average for assisted living for that 50-year-old at age 85 will be $94,220 a year.
 Less than a nursing home but still devastating on your budget.
 Even care at home, based on a 44-hour week, will average $102,997 a year.

 Since we don't know WHEN we will require care or HOW LONG, attempting to self-insure becomes very difficult.
 There are just too many unknowns.